netxms/netxms-doc/admin/user-management.rst

 ``* Required fields``

-Synchronization also can be done manually with `ldapsync` or just `ldap` command in server debug console.
+Synchronization also can be done manually with `ldapsync` or the `ldap` command in the server debug console.

 LDAP users/groups relationships with native |product_name| users/groups
 -----------------------------------------------------------------------

-LDAP users and groups are handled in exactly the same was as users from internal database.
-Only difference is that LDAP group membership is refreshed on each synchronisation and any non-LDAP user will be removed from the group.
+LDAP users and groups are handled in exactly the same way as users from the internal database.
+The only difference is that for LDAP group membership is refreshed at each synchronisation and any non-LDAP user then will be removed from the group.

 Login with help of LDAP user
 ----------------------------

-Login process is completely transparent for the user - user name should match attribute set by `LdapMappingName` and password should be current LDAP password for that user.
+The login process is completely transparent for the user - their user name should match the attribute set by `LdapMappingName` and their password should be the current LDAP password for that user.

 LDAP configuration debugging
 ----------------------------

-If users are not synchronized the reason can be found by running manually `ldapsync` or just `ldap` command in server debug console on debug lever 4.
+If users are not synchronized, the reason can be found by running `ldapsync` manually or by the `ldap` command in the server debug console on debug lever 4.

 Log when LDAP sync passed correctly: